Kendra-Artavia/Challenge-Literalura/README.md

 * `principal/` — The `Principal` class which drives the console UI.
 * `LiteraluraApplication.java` — Main class using `CommandLineRunner`.

+👨‍🏫 Educational Project
+This project is part of the Oracle Next Education (ONE) program in collaboration with Alura Latam.
+Its main goal is to apply Java, Spring Boot, and database skills by building a functional book catalog integrated with an external API.

 ## 📝 License

 This project is for educational purposes and does not include a specific license.
 You can adapt or extend it as needed.